 Depending on the specific circumstances of your case, it is crucial that you can prove a property owner was aware of a dangerous condition and consciously decided not to take reasonable action.
 If you can prove that this is the case, you may have a claim for punitive damages, on top of the compensatory damages you may already be entitled to.

-Contact West Coast Trial Lawyers to find out how we can help If you have sustained injuries in the city of Los Angeles as a result of a premises liability accident, an attorney at our firm can help you recover financial compensation for the losses you have suffered, including medical bills, property damage, lost wages, and pain and suffering.
-Call West Coast Trial Lawyers today at (213) 927-3700 or email [email protected] to schedule a free consultation with our experienced, caring, and compassionate legal team.
+If you have sustained injuries in the city of Los Angeles as a result of a premises liability incident, our expert team of personal injury attorneys at West Coast Trial Lawyers will help you get the compensation you deserve for the losses you have suffered, including medical bills, property damage, lost wages, and pain and suffering.
+Call us today at (888) 539-9582 or email [email protected] to schedule a free, no-obligation consultation with our experienced, caring, and compassionate legal team.